-The City is finished multiple updates to the Soledad Zoning Ordinance in October 2023 to implement housing law including the increased densities, allowed uses, etc. See Program 5.1.1 Zoning Amendments.
+The City finished multiple updates to the Soledad Zoning Ordinance in October 2023 to implement housing law including the increased densities, allowed uses, etc. as detailed in Chapter 8, Analysis of Previous Housing Element.
+The ordinances that were adopted to implement the zoning updates are included as Appendix A of this Housing Element.
 Additional amendments that the City will adopt by 2025 are also detailed in Program 5.1.1.